Microsoft-Web/NodeCamp/Presentation/IntroToNodeJS/IntroToNodeJS/Demo.md

 Throughout the demo document, you will be instructed to insert code blocks.
 For your convenience, most of this code is provided as Visual Studio Code Snippets, which you can access from within Visual Studio to avoid having to add it manually.

-> **Note:** This demo is accompanied by a starting solution located in the **Begin** folder that allows you to follow the demo.
-Inside the source code you will also find an **End** folder containing a Visual Studio solution with the code that results from completing the steps in the demo.
-You can use these solutions as guidance if you need additional help as you work through this demo.
+> **Note:** Inside the source code you will also find an **End** folder containing a Visual Studio solution with the code that results from completing the steps in the demo.
+You can use this solution as guidance if you need additional help as you work through this demo.

 ---